-You may request information regarding the professional qualifications of your child's teachers, including whether a teacher has met state qualification and licensing criteria for the grade levels and subject areas in which the teacher provides instruction; whether the teacher has an emergency permit or other provisional status for which state requirements have been waived; and undergraduate and graduate degree majors, graduate certifications, and the field of study of the certification or degree.
+You may request information regarding the professional qualifications of your child's teachers, including whether a teacher has met state qualification and licensing criteria for the grade levels and subject areas in which the teacher provides instruction; whether the teacher has an emergency permit or other provisional status for which state requirements have been waived; and whether the teacher is currently teaching in the field of discipline of his or her certification.
 You also have the right to request information about the qualifications of any paraprofessional who may provide services to your child.

-Right Of Access to Student Records, Curriculum Materials, and District Records Instructional Materials
+Right Of Access to Student Records, Curriculum Materials, and District Records/Policies Instructional Materials